-We intend to grow our business by rolling out our full suite of services, including marketing and listing services for our new home, secondary and rental properties and home furnishing and improvement businesses, to more cities across China where we currently offer primarily real estate and home furnishing and improvement content coverage through our localized website portals.
-We also plan to expand into new geographic areas and sectors.
+We intend to grow our business by rolling out our full suite of services, including marketing, listing and e-commerce services, particularly SouFun membership services, to more cities across China.
+We also plan to expand into new sectors.
 However, some of our growth strategies relate to new services and technologies for which there are no established markets in China or relate to services, technologies, new geographic markets or new businesses in which we have limited or no experience.
 Moreover, due to the breadth and diversity of the PRC real estate market, our business model may not be successful in new and untested markets as demand and preferences may vary significantly by region.
 As a result, we may not be able to leverage our experience to expand into other parts of China or to enter into businesses with respect to new products or services.
-We cannot assure you that we will be able to successfully grow our secondary and rental property and home furnishing and improvement businesses in our existing cities.
+We cannot assure you that we will be able to successfully grow our business in our existing cities.
 There can be no assurance that we will be able to enter new geographic markets or deliver new services and technologies on a commercially viable basis or in a timely manner, or at all.
 If we are unable to successfully implement our growth strategies, our revenues and profitability may not grow as we expect, and our competitiveness may be materially and adversely affected.